-Winter Safety In Your Home
+Winter Safety in Your Home

-Make sure you have a fire escape plan with two ways out and practice this with your family.
+Make sure you have a fire escape plan with two ways out, and practice this with your family.
 Think about designating one person who will be responsible for infants and children in your home and make sure everyone in your family knows the plan.

 While it is always fun to snuggle with your baby – either holding them or carrying them in a baby wrap or sling– make sure you put your baby down when handling hot liquids and foods to prevent any spills that may burn your baby.

 Another item that can wiggle over your baby’s face during sleep is a hat.
 While we all love the super cute hats that seem to come with every newborn outfit, how often do we see these off the baby once you have put the baby down?
 This becomes another suffocation risk for your baby.
-Of course, you can continue to use the hat for awake time, especially for picture time! – but your baby does not need a hat on while sleeping, they will stay plenty warm.
-Remember, overheating is another risk factor for SUID, and it is just as dangerous for a baby to be too hot as it is for them to be too cold.
+Of course, you can continue to use the hat for awake time, especially for picture time – but your baby does not need a hat on while sleeping, they will stay plenty warm.
+Remember, overheating is another risk factor for sudden unexpected infant death, and it is just as dangerous for a baby to be too hot as it is for them to be too cold.

 Keeping Warm On-the-go

-Car seat safety is key in the winter
+Car Seat Safety is Key in the Winter

-After your baby is harnessed in their car seat, you can tuck a blanket around them (or a backward facing coat) to cover them up.
+After your baby is harnessed in their car seat, you can tuck a blanket around them (or a backward-facing coat) to cover them up.
 Be sure to tuck the blanket or coat over the buckled harness straps.
 Anything used, make sure it is easy to remove so your baby doesn’t get too hot in the car.
 Remember, overheating is also dangerous for babies.
 You also want to be sure to leave your baby’s face uncovered to avoid trapping air and suffocation.

 One additional key point about car seats: any item that did not come with your car seat has not been crash-tested.
 Do not use items that will interfere with harnessing your child or securing the car seat to its base or the vehicle seat.